US Presidents

 • Sheep Dogs named Calamity Jane and Eaglehurst Gilette.

-• Terroer named Peter Pan.
+• Terrier named Peter Pan.

 He raised chickens at the White House, but not as pets.